Jananiya/SecretSantaGame/README.md

 4.Start the React application       : npm start
 # Usage
 1.Access the application: http://localhost:3000
+2.Upload the employee CSV file and previous assignment CSV file to generate the Secret Santa assignments.
+To ensure smooth file processing, avoid using hyphens in your CSV file names.For example:
+Use: EmployeeList.csv
+Avoid: Employee-List.csv
+This guideline helps prevent potential errors when files are uploaded and handled by the application.
-2.Upload the employee CSV file and previous assignment CSV file to generate the Secret Santa assignments 3.The Output will be a new CSV file containing the Secret Santa assignments ,which can be downloaded.
+3.The Output will be a new CSV file containing the Secret Santa assignments ,which can be downloaded.
 # Constraints
 1.An employee cannot be assigned to themselves as their secret file